GW Invariants Relative Normal Crossings Divisors: Rescaling the target

 \subsection{Rescaling the manifold $X$ normal to $V$}

-Assume now $V$ is a normal crossings divisor.
-We next describe the effect on the manifold $X$ of rescaling around $V$ (in a tubular neighborhood of $V$).
+Assume now $V$ is a normal crossing divisor.
+We next describe the effect on the manifold $(X, \om, J)$ of rescaling it around $V$ (in a tubular neighborhood of $V$) to obtain its refinement, a level one building.
 Using our local models, we could extend the discussion above independently in each normal direction to $V$, so normal to each open stratum of ${V^k}$, we could rescale in $k$ independent directions.
 However, globally these directions may intertwine, and not be independent, so one has to be careful how to globally patch these local pictures.
-Here is where we use the fact that the normal bundle $N$ was defined over the normalization $\wt V$ of $V$.
-We will rescale normal to $V$ using the $\cx^*$ action in this normal bundle.
+Here is where we use the fact we have a normal bundle $N$ defined over the resolution $\wt V$ of $V$, and rescale normal to $V$ using the $\cx^*$ action on $N$.

 \begin{rem} The $\cx^*$ action in the complex line bundle $N$ induces in fact several different actions.
-The one we will use in this paper is the diagonal $\cx^*$ action in the normal bundle to each stratum $V^k$ of $V$.
-When the normalization of $V$ has several components we have a $\cx^*$ action for each component.
-In particular, when the divisor $V$ has simple crossings, then we also have a local $(\cx^*)^k$ action on $X$ normal to each $V^k$; essentially this happens only when the crossings are simple. \end{rem}
+The one used in this paper is the diagonal $\cx^*$ action in the normal bundle to each stratum $V^k$ of $V$.
+When the resolution of $V$ has several components we have a separate $\cx^*$ action for each component.
+In particular, when the divisor $V$ has simple crossings, then we also have a local $(\cx^*)^k$ action on $X$ normal to each $V^k$; this essentially happens only when the crossings are simple. \end{rem}